-On September 28, 2017, Tessera Advanced Technologies, Inc. filed a complaint against Samsung Electronics Co., Ltd. and Samsung Electronics America, Inc. ("Samsung") in the U.S. District Court for the Eastern District of Texas.
-The complaint alleges that Samsung infringes U.S. Patent Nos.
-6,512,298 and 6,825,616 and requests, among other things, that Samsung be ordered to pay compensatory damages.
+On September 28, 2017, Tessera Advanced Technologies, Inc. ("Tessera") filed a complaint against Samsung Electronics Co., Ltd. and Samsung Electronics America, Inc. ("Samsung") in the U.S. District Court for the Eastern District of Texas.
+The complaint alleged that Samsung infringes U.S. Patent Nos.
+6,512,298 and 6,825,616 and requested, among other things, that Samsung be ordered to pay compensatory damages.
 On December 19, 2017, Samsung filed an Answer and Affirmative Defenses to the Complaint.

 On February 1, 2018, Samsung filed a motion to transfer the action to the U.S. District Court for the District of Delaware.
-On February 22, 2018, Samsung filed a motion to stay pending arbitration.
+The Court granted the motion on September 5, 2018.
+On September 11, 2018, Tessera filed a motion for reconsideration of the court's order.
+On September 14, 2018, the Court stayed the transfer to allow the parties to fully brief the motion for reconsideration.